Apartments Made Affordable by Government Funding:

 Project/Unit Based Assistance Programs

 Information on project-based subsidy programs is provided below.
 The first three programs listed below, including the HUD 811, Weinberg Apartments and Community Choice Homes programs, are solely for people with disabilities.
 The waitlist for these programs is managed by the Maryland Department of Disabilities (MDOD).
-The waitlist is web-based and qualifying people can only be added to the waitlist by their case manager or HSS specialist.
-If you are interested in applying to the waitlist, ask your HSS specialist/case manager to contact the Maryland Department of Disabilities at housinginfo.mdod@maryland.gov
+The waitlist is web-based and qualifying people can only be added to the waitlist by their case manager or HSS professional.
+If you are interested in applying to the waitlist, ask your HSS professional/case manager to contact the Maryland Department of Disabilities at housinginfo.mdod@maryland.gov

 Maryland HUD 811 Project Rental Assistance